This post may contain affiliate links. Click here to see what that means.

 - And I’m a loving woman who strives to lift people up, be honest about my journey, and encourage compassion for everyone, myself included.

-This website has a disclaimer link on the sidebar that is always in effect, but since I’m talking about medication here, I want to remind everyone that I’m neither a doctor nor a dietitian.
+This website has a disclaimer on its legal page that is always in effect, but since I’m talking about medication here, I want to remind everyone that I’m neither a doctor nor a dietitian.
 This blog is designed to chronicle my own health journey, share what I learn in the process, and connect with others on a similar path.
 Today, I’m sharing my experiences with medication decisions.
 In my next podcast, I’ll be interviewing others about their medication decisions (and they’re all quite different).
 This doesn’t mean I think you should imitate me or anyone else that I interview.
 We are all too unique for that.
 Always make your decisions in consult with your doctors.
 My blog is not meant to be a substitute for medical advice.